tiagoantao/virtual-core/README.rst

 - LDAP server
 - PostgreSQL server
 - NFS server (Not active)
+- Samba server (for integration with sequencer technology like Illumina)
 - Galaxy server
 - Zabbix server
 - Software server (i.e. a lot of pre-installed software)